 Can my children be taken to live out of state by their other parent?

 If you do not take action in time, you may permanently waive your right to object and be heard.
 If the other parent has moved your child without giving you proper notice, or after you have made a timely objection but before a judge has heard the case, a judge may grant you relief, including sometimes requiring the immediate return of the minor child pending a hearing.

 What happens if there is disagreement about relocation of my child?

 A parent who either has received notice of a potential relocation of a minor child, or who believes that the other parent is attempting to relocate a minor child without giving proper notice, should immediately consult with a relocation trial lawyer.
 The Tulsa trial lawyers at Fry & Elder have years of trial experience in relocation cases.

-The relocation of minor children in Oklahoma is a complex and sensitive legal issue.
+The relocation of minor children in Oklahoma and elsewhere are often very time sensitive and complex legal issues.
 If you find yourself involved in any of the above scenarios, it is in your best interest interest to contact an experienced and professional Oklahoma relocation trial lawyer today.

-Additionally, the Oklahoma family law firm of Fry & Elder has been iconic in the realm of family law for a number of years, with roots dating all the way back to 1932.
+Additionally, the Oklahoma family law firm of Fry & Elder has been iconic in the realm of family law for 50 years and has roots dating all the way back to 1932.

 The firm has been named to highly-regarded U.S. News & World Report’s Best Law Firms List each of the past six years.
 Contact Fry & Elder today to set up a personal consultation with an accomplished Oklahoma relocation trial lawyer.